Neutral or friendly humans

 A former "fluff girl" who, after Imalia's Embrace, replaced her as a celebrity and model, much to the latter's rage.
 Imalia tasks you with placing cameras in her house so she can get dirt on her and ruin her image.

 - Bestiality Is Depraved: After your completed her questline, she turns out to have threesomes with her boyfriend and a Llama.

 - Driven to Suicide: Completing Imalia's quest about her results in her being caught in a scandal and committing suicide as a result.

 - Unknown Rival: She doesn't have a clue that Imalia is lurking in the sewers, hating her for her success.
-Made harsher by the fact that she had her modeling debut after Imalia's apparent "death", so they were never direct competitors in the industry.
+She had her modeling debut after Imalia's apparent "death", so they were never even direct competitors in the industry.

 A self-important food critic who needs to be convinced to pan a particular cafe.

 - Caustic Critic: Both in his disposition and in his reviews.
 In some dialogue paths, he's almost gleeful at the thought of savaging the Cavoletti Cafe in his column.

 - Jerkass: He opens the conversation with a long list of demands without bothering to check whether you're actually a waiter, and doesn't get any better from there.